The Fisher-KPP equation over simple graphs: Varied persistence states in river networks: Introduction

 \section{Introduction}

 The organisms living in a river system are subjected to the biased flow in the downstream direction.
 How much stream flow can be changed without damaging the stream ecology, and how stream-dwelling organisms can avoid being washed out, are some of the key questions in stream ecology.
 Partly motivated by these questions, population models in rivers or streams have gained increasing attention recently.
-A brief account of these efforts can be found in the introduction of \cite{JPS}.
-For example, in \cite{HL, HJL, LLL, LPL, SG}, the rivers and streams are treated as an interval on the real line with finite or infinite length, and questions on persistence and vanishing are examined via various advection-diffusion models over such an interval.
-However, as argued in \cite{CGLF}, the topological structure of a river network may also greatly influence the population growth and spread of organisms living in it.
-Several recent papers (see, for example, \cite{JPS, R, SCA, SMA}) use suitable metric graphs to represent the topological structures of a river network, and study the persistence and vanishing problem by models of advection-diffusion equations over such graphs.
+For example, in \cite{HL, HJL, LLL, LPL, SG}, the rivers and streams are treated as an interval on the real line, and questions on persistence and vanishing are examined via various advection-diffusion models over such an interval.
+As the real river systems usually also have rich topological structures, it was argued in \cite{CGLF} that the topological structure of a river network may also greatly influence the population growth and spread of organisms living in it.
+Several recent papers (see, for example, \cite{JPS, R, SCA, SMA, V}) use suitable metric graphs to represent the topological structures of a river network, and study the persistence and vanishing problem by models of advection-diffusion equations over such graphs.
 The graphs in these works are all finite: They contain finitely many edges and vertices, and every edge has finite length.

-In this paper, we consider similar advection-diffusion equations over several simple yet basic graphs, where every edge has {\it infinite} length.
-We use these equations to model the population growth and spread of a new species in some simple river networks, hoping to gain a fuller understanding of the effect of the river network structure on the population dynamics.
-To stress the influence of the river structure on the population dynamics, for simplicity we will ignor other variations in the river environment such as inhomogeneity of the resources etc. Our analysis is carried out for a single species in a selection of river networks, modelled by the Fisher-KPP advection-diffusion equation over some simple graphs.
-Our results reveal more varied long-time dynamical behavior than the finite graph case considered in \cite{JPS, R, SCA, SMA}, and the case where the river network is simplified to a single line.

-When the river environment is simplified to the real line $\mathbb R$, to describe the growth and spread of a single species with population density $u(t,x)$ in the river, the following Cauchy problem is often employed as a basic model:

-where $D>0$ stands for the diffusion rate of the species, $\beta u_x$ is called a drifting term, representing the assumption that the river flows at speed $\beta> 0$ in the increasing $x$ direction, and $w_0(x)$ is a nonnegative function, not identically 0 and with compact support.
-The growth function $f(u)$ is typically of Fisher-KPP type, with $f(u)=u(1-u)$ a prototype.
-For simplicity of discussion, we will take $f(u)=u(1-u)$ below.
+Naturally, such finite graphs include finite intervals as special cases.